rachelc313/Pewlett-Hackard-Analysis/README.md

-I ran a query to filter out the employees that are eligible for the mentorship program and created a new table and provided the breakdowns below:
+I ran queries to filter the data into a new table with the employees that have been employed over two years and removed those eligible for the mentorship program.

+- There are 166, 117 current employees that have been with the company for more than two years and are not eligible for the mentorship program.
+- The breakdown of these employees by title is below:
+    - Senior Engineer: 16,512
+    - Senior Staff: 56,527
+    - Engineer: 58,634
+    - Staff: 17,731
+    - Technique Leader: 8,370
+    - Assistant Engineer: 8,325
- -
+    - Manager: 18